danschultz/stream_transformers/README.md

 ```

 ### `Scan`
 Reduces the values of a stream into a single value by using an initial value and an accumulator function.
 The function is passed the previous accumulated value and the current value of the stream.
 This is useful for maintaining state using a stream.
 Errors occurring on the source stream will be forwarded to the transformed stream.
-If the source stream is a broadcast stream, then the transformed stream will also be abroadcast stream.
+If the source stream is a broadcast stream, then the transformed stream will also be a broadcast stream.

 **Example:**